Head Injury Claims – How To Claim Compensation

 Is There A Time Limit To Make A Head Injury Accident Claim?

-The standard personal injury claims time limit for starting a claim is three years.
-This either is from the accident’s date or the date that you became aware your injuries were caused by negligence.
-This is outlined in the Limitation Act 1980
+The standard personal injury claims time limit is three years from the date of your accident, as outlined in the Limitation Act 1980

-If a person lacks the mental capacity to make a claim or is under the age of eighteen, then a litigation friend could claim on their behalf.
-In this case, the time limit for claiming is suspended unless a person regained the mental capacity to make a claim or turned eighteen, at which point they have 3 years to do it themselves.
+If a person lacks the mental capacity to make a claim or is under the age of eighteen, a litigation friend could claim on their behalf.
+In this case, the time limit for claiming is suspended unless a person regained the mental capacity to make a claim or turned eighteen, at which point they have 3 years to claim themselves.

 If you would like guidance on the time limit that applies to claims, speak with an advisor today.

-Head Injury Claims – What Compensation Could You Recieve?
+Head Injury Claims – What Compensation Could You Receive?

 These figures come from the Judicial College Guidelines (JCG).
 This publication is used by solicitors and other legal professionals to help them value claims.